Mwiczkowski/Hola-Ola-Spanish-Language-Learning-APP/README.md

-# holaolalogin, this was my first app written in KT and JAVA on Android Studio.
+This was my first app written in Kotlin and JAVA on Android Studio over a year ago taking code from different sources and even writing one myself, it ran on Android Mobile Device.